AsherML/Cornell-Brazillian-JJ-mockup/README.md

 # Cornell-Brazillian-JJ-mockup
-Example of the club site made by my team, hasn't been adopted yet
+This is the club website that I and my team designed and created.
+It hasn't been adopted yet.